hackerzhuli/unity-code/docs/UnityMessagingProtocol.md

 - **Format**: `TestMode:FullTestName`
 - **Example**: `"EditMode:MyNamespace.MyTestClass.MyTestMethod"`
 - **Description**: Executes a specific test identified by its full name in the specified test mode

+Response:
+- A response that is empty is sent to the original client to confirm that the message is received and already processed.

 #### TestStarted (Value: 20)
 - **Format**: JSON serialized TestAdaptorContainer